Exhibition: Core Samples

 On view March 12 through June 30, 2026

-“Core Samples” brings daylight to decades of previously unseen work and media in AUD’s archives, an assemblage that demonstrates the both volume and heterogeneity of how design has been recorded over the years at AUD and beyond.
+“Core Samples” uncovers decades of materials from AUD’s archives, an assemblage that highlights the volume and heterogeneity of media used to record design work over the sixty years of pedagogy at Perloff Hall.